Yesterday, the editors at Stanford Law Review Online and Yale Law Journal Online published an important joint collection

 Professor Bisom-Rapp is an internationally known scholar in the field of comparative workplace law, who writes about globalization, equal employment opportunity, occupational safety and health, and the gig economy.
 She is co-author of the path-breaking casebook, The Global Workplace: International and Comparative Employment Law - Cases and Materials, which was first published by Cambridge University Press in 2007 and in 2012 appeared in its second edition in Wolters Kluwer’s Aspen Casebook Series.
 Her latest book, Lifetime Disadvantage, Discrimination and the Gendered Workforce, co-authored with Malcolm Sargeant, was published by Cambridge University Press in 2016.

 Professor Bisom-Rapp is author or co-author of numerous articles and book chapters, including a contribution in the recently published anthology Vulnerability and the Legal Organization of Work (Martha Albertson Fineman & Jonathan W. Fineman, eds., Routledge 2017).
 Her work has earned hundreds of citations by scholars in the disciplines of law, sociology, and psychology.
 An elected member of the American Law Institute since 2007 and a Fellow of the American Bar Foundation since 2018, Professor Bisom-Rapp also serves on the Academic Advisory Board of the Doctoral Research School in Labour, Development and Innovation at the Marco Biagi Foundation, University of Modena and Reggio Emilia, Italy.
-She serves on the Editorial Board of the Employee Rights and Employment Policy Journal, is treasurer and was previously a member of the Executive Committee of the AALS Section on Women in Legal Education.
+She serves on the Editorial Board of the Employee Rights and Employment Policy Journal, is secretary and was previously treasurer and a member of the Executive Committee of the AALS Section on Women in Legal Education.
 In 2019, she received the Paul Steven Miller Memorial Award for Outstanding Academic and Public Contributions to the Field of Labor and Employment Law Scholarship.